flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-The Local Bus is as wide as the System Bus (128-bit), but if that wasn't enough, the Graphics core has a direct line to eDRAM using a 512-bit bus (made of two unidirectional 256-bit buses), you'll see why it will be needed in the following section.
+The local bus is as wide as the system bus (128 bits), but if that wasn't enough, the graphics core has a direct line to eDRAM using a 512-bit bus (made of two unidirectional 256-bit buses).
+You'll see why it will be needed in the following section.

 What about how the CPU and GE communicate with each other?
-As I said before, both CPU and Graphics Core can read from eDRAM.
-Additionally, the Graphics Core can access the System Bus to fetch data from any other component (including main RAM).
+As I said before, both CPU and graphics core can read from eDRAM.
+Additionally, the graphics core can access the system bus to fetch data from any other component (including the main RAM).
 So, all of that just doesn't happen magically.
 {{% /inner_markdown %}}
 {{< /float_group >}}

-In a nutshell, there are two 'Bus Matrix' blocks that re-wire the connection between the Local bus and the System Bus.
-Whenever there's a component that wants to access an 'alien' bus, the Bus Matrices configure the communication so that one unit becomes a bus master of the two buses and no other overlaps, until the designated unit finishes transferring memory.
+In a nutshell, there are two 'bus matrix' blocks that re-wire the connection between the local bus and the system bus.
+Whenever there's a component that wants to access an 'alien' bus, the bus matrices configure the communication so that one unit becomes a bus master of the two buses and no other overlaps, until the designated unit finishes transferring memory.[](comment)

-In Sony's docs, they refer to it as the Graphics Core or CPU becoming a 'bus master' while the alien bus is set to 'slave'.
+In Sony's docs, they refer to this as the graphics core or CPU becoming a 'bus master' while the alien bus is set to 'slave'.
 However, they didn't spend a lot of words trying to explain it and I'm not sure which protocol/standard they are trying to replicate.
 Based on what's documented, I think it may be somewhat similar to I²C, a protocol used for serial communications (particularly useful with embedded systems) which also performs bus mastering.

 #### Organising the content

-Now that we've seen what components we got and how they interact with each other, let's find out what information related to graphics we can place in memory.
+Now that we've seen what components we've got and how they interact with each other, let's find out what information related to graphics we can place in memory.

-There are three memory locations from which the GE will end up pulling or filling:
+There are three memory locations from which the GE will end up pulling from or filling:
-- **2 MB eDRAM**: The aforementioned eDRAM.
+- **2 MB eDRAM**: the aforementioned eDRAM.
 It's used to store the frame-buffer, [z-buffer]({{< ref "nintendo-64#modern-visible-surface-determination" >}}) and texture buffer.
 Its contents are directly written by the GE.
-This memory space is also called 'Local Memory'.
+This memory space is also called 'local memory'.
   - The CPU can access this memory if needed, although its speed is not ideal.
-- **32 MB DDR SDRAM**: This is the working area of the CPU to build the display lists, vertex data, texture data and CLUTs (Colour lookup tables).
-In the context of graphics, this bloc is called 'Host Memory'.
+- **32 MB DDR SDRAM**: this is the working area of the CPU for building display lists, vertex data, texture data and CLUTs (Colour lookup tables).
+In the context of graphics, this bloc is called 'host memory'.
-- **16 KB SRAM**: The scratchpad memory is also accessible by both CPU and GE.
+- **16 KB SRAM**: the scratchpad memory is also accessible by both CPU and GE.

 #### Functionality

-Like its [home sibling]({{< ref "playstation-2#graphics" >}}), the Graphics System focuses on **rasterization**.
-Although, VRAM is half the size and the bus is not as fast.
+Like its [sibling]({{< ref "playstation-2#graphics" >}}), the PSP's graphics system focuses on **rasterization**.
+However, the PSP's VRAM is half the size and its bus is not as fast.
 To compensate, the GE features a vector processor!

 {{< centered_container >}}
   {{< linked_img src="pipeline.png" alt="Pipeline design of the Graphics Engine" >}}